motet-a/safehttp/README.md

 HTTP/3 seems to be widly different than HTTP/2 and HTTP/1, so it’s probably better to support it in a different library.

+## TODO

+  - Write more tests.
+There are tests but more is always better.

+  - Try to rewrite the parser with nom.
+The current implementation of the lookahead isn’t particularly beautiful.